snek5000/snek5000/docs/joss_paper/paper.md

 Snek5000 promotes its widespread adoption and fosters a community of users and developers.

-## Future Developments and Enhancements
+## Future developments and enhancements

 The Snek5000 development team is committed to continuously improving the package and incorporating user feedback to address evolving needs within the